Everything You Should Know Before Buying a Home Security System

 Listed property owners should contact their local authority and ask to be connected to their Planning Department.

-Homeowners who have had air source heat pumps installed in their homes to Microgeneration Certification Scheme (MCS) standards are eligible for quarterly payments from the Renewable Heat Incentive (RHI) scheme.
-Please note that this scheme is no longer available to residents in Northern Ireland.
+Homeowners who have had air source heat pumps installed in their homes to Microgeneration Certification Scheme (MCS) standards on or after 1 April 2022 are eligible for the £5,000 grant.

 According to the Energy Saving Trust, the average homeowner living in a 4-bedroom detached house will earn between £875 and £1,030 from RHI payments each year for the seven years after installation.